jinkoo2/opentps2/opentps_gui/README.md

 # opentps-gui

-GUI of opentps, a python application for treatment planning in proton therapy, based on the MCsquare Monte Carlo dose engine.
+GUI of opentps, a Python application for treatment planning in proton therapy, based on the MCsquare Monte Carlo dose engine.

 ## Installation (Linux):